jacebenson/cedar/docs/docs/how-to/gotrue-auth.md

 export default SigninPage
 ```

 Now we'll add `logIn` to our `onSubmit` function.
-This time we'll be passing an object to our function as we're using Redwood Auth's logIn function directly (as opposed to `client`).
+This time we'll be passing an object to our function as we're using Cedar Auth's logIn function directly (as opposed to `client`).
 This object takes an email, password, and a remember boolean.
 We'll also chain on `then` and `catch` to handle the response:

 ```jsx {10-14} title="web/src/pages/SigninPage/SigninPage.js"
 import { Form, TextField, PasswordField, Submit } from '@cedarjs/forms'